-Historically, a subsidiary of the Company purchased and sold the Company's own and third party natural gas produced from wells which the Company and third parties operated.
-The revenues and expenses related to these marketing activities were reported on a gross basis as part of operating revenues and operating expenses in historical periods.
-Marketing revenues were recorded at the time natural gas was physically delivered to third parties at a fixed or index price.
-Marketing expenses attributable to gas purchases were recorded as the subsidiary of the Company took physical title to natural gas and transported the purchased volumes to the point of sale.
-The Company does engage, from time to time, in marketing operations when this meets the needs of the business.
+The Company engages, from time to time, in marketing operations when this meets the needs of the business.
+When the company engages in Marketing operations, a subsidiary of the Company purchases and sells third party natural gas produced from wells which the Company and third parties operate.
+The revenues and expenses related to these marketing activities are reported on a gross basis as part of operating revenues and operating expenses when a sale arises.
+Marketing revenues are recorded at the time natural gas is physically delivered to third parties at a fixed or index price.
+Marketing expenses attributable to gas purchases are recorded as the subsidiary of the Company takes physical title to natural gas and transports the purchased volumes to the point of sale.